The Cost to Finish a Basement in 2022

 Sump Pump

-A secondary water control method that your contractor may recommend is a sump pump.
-In essence, a sump pump collects water that gathers in your basement and literally pumps it back outside.
+A secondary water control method your contractor may recommend is a sump pump.
+Essentially, a sump pump collects water that gathers in your basement and pumps it back outside.

 Electrical and Plumbing

 A finishing project can also mean rerouting your existing plumbing so it won’t interfere with the room layout you have in mind.
-If your current electrical panel won’t support the additional draw, you’ll need a new one or possibly a sub-panel.
+If your current electrical panel doesn’t support the additional draw, you’ll need a new one or a sub-panel.

-Assume that you’ll need licensed plumbers and licensed electricians for that work.
+Assume that you’ll need licensed plumbers and electricians for that work.
 Many locations require that you use licensed plumbers and electricians to ensure that your finished basement meets the local and national building codes.
-Even if you don’t live somewhere that it’s required, it’s still highly advisable.
+Even if you don’t live where it’s required, it’s still highly advisable.

 Floors

-Believe it or not, floors are often the most expensive thing that goes into your finished basement.
+Believe it or not, floors are often the most expensive in your finished basement.
 Part of that stems from the fact that the poured concrete in most basements isn’t installed with a finished basement in mind.
-That means that the current floor may require leveling before any other work gets done.
+That means the current floor may require leveling before any other work is done.

-You will also need moisture barriers in place on the floor that you wouldn’t need in other parts of the home.
-Those barriers ensure that whatever flooring you do put down won’t get damaged by moisture that sneaks into the basement.
+You will also need moisture barriers on the floor, which you wouldn’t need in other parts of the home.
+Those barriers ensure that whatever flooring you do put down won’t be damaged by moisture that sneaks into the basement.

 That all happens before you even consider flooring materials, such as tile or carpet, which can also drive the price up or down.